Rishi Sunak faces mounting problems as third Tory MP quits in 24 hours

 The Liberal Democrats have briefed that they could potentially pull off an upset in Ms Dorries’ former Mid Bedfordshire constituency.

-The TalkTV presenter said on Friday that she did not plan on triggering a by-election but resigned shortly before Mr Johnson’s honours roll was made public.
+The TalkTV presenter said on Friday that she did not plan on triggering a by-election but later U-turned, resigning shortly before Mr Johnson’s honours roll was made public.

 Labour came second in Selby at the 2019 election.